 In September 2007, the US Food and Drug Administration and Amendments Act (FDAAA) mandated that certain types of clinical trials be registered in ClinicalTrials.gov and that results be entered for all trials except for Phase I and observational studies.
 This mandate applied to all trials initiated or ongoing as of 26 December 2007.
-In September 2016, the US Department of Health and Human Services issued a Final Rule for Clinical Trials Registration and Results Information Submission (42 CFR Part 11) that clarifies and expands the regulatory requirements and procedures for submitting registration and summary results information of clinical trials on ClinicalTrials.gov, in accordance with FDAAA 801.
-Also in September 2016, NIH issued a final policy to promote broad and responsible dissemination of information from NIH-funded clinical trials through ClinicalTrials.gov.
-Under this policy, every clinical trial funded in whole or in part by NIH is expected to be registered on ClinicalTrials.gov and have summary results information submitted and posted in a timely manner (within one year after the Primary Completion Date [PCD], which is the date on which the last participant was examined or received an intervention to collect final data for the primary outcome measure[s]), whether subject to FDAAA 801 or not.
+In September 2016, the US Department of HHS issued a Final Rule for Clinical Trials Registration and Results Information Submission (42 CFR Part 11) that clarifies and expands the regulatory requirements and procedures for submitting registration and summary results information of clinical trials on ClinicalTrials.gov, in accordance with FDAAA 801.
+Also in September 2016, NIH issued a final policy to promote broad and responsible dissemination of information from NIH-funded clinical trials through Clinical Trials.gov.
+Under this policy, every clinical trial funded in whole or in part by NIH is expected to be registered on ClinicalTrials.gov and have summary results information submitted and posted within one year after the Primary Completion Date (PCD), whether the clinical trial is subject to FDAAA 801 or NIH policy (see Section 7.4.3 for the PCD definition).
 This policy is effective for applications for funding, including grants, other transactions, and contracts submitted on or after 18 January 2017.
 For the NIH intramural program, the policy applies to clinical trials initiated on or after 18 January 2017.
 In addition, some journals require that studies (including Phase I) be registered on ClinicalTrials.gov.